irfanhakim-as/homelab-wiki/topics/immich.md

       Replace all of the values in the env file with your own accordingly.

-   - **(Optional)** A Docker compose file for hardware-accelerated machine learning on the app directory if your host deployment environment is capable of hardware-accelerated machine learning (i.e. `/mnt/smb/docker/immich-remote-ml/hwaccel.ml.yml`):
+   - **(Optional)** A Compose file for hardware-accelerated machine learning on the app directory if your host deployment environment is capable of hardware-accelerated machine learning (i.e. `/mnt/smb/docker/immich-remote-ml/hwaccel.ml.yml`):

       ```yaml
       # Configurations for hardware-accelerated machine learning